nharrer/ionic-file-upload/README.md

 # ionic-file-upload
 Example ionic 4 project which shows how to upload an image taken with the camera plugin without the deprecated FileTransfer plugin.

-This is based on the empty ionic 4 starter project with following plugins installer:
+This is based on the empty ionic 4 starter project with following plugins installed:

  * File: https://ionicframework.com/docs/native/file
  * Camera: https://ionicframework.com/docs/native/camera